Theta model

-The theta model, or Ermentrout–Kopell canonical model, is a biological neuron model originally developed to model neurons in the animal Aplysia, and later used in various fields of computational neuroscience.
-The model is particularly well suited to describe neuron bursting, which are rapid oscillations in the membrane potential of a neuron interrupted by periods of relatively little oscillation.
-Bursts are often found in neurons responsible for controlling and maintaining steady rhythms.
-For example, breathing is controlled by a small network of bursting neurons in the brain stem.
-Of the three main classes of bursting neurons (square wave bursting, parabolic bursting, and elliptic bursting), the theta model describes parabolic bursting.
-Parabolic bursting is characterized by a series of bursts that are regulated by a slower external oscillation.
-This slow oscillation changes the frequency of the faster oscillation so that the frequency curve of the burst pattern resembles a parabola.
+The theta model, or Ermentrout–Kopell canonical model, is a biological neuron model originally developed to mathematically describe neurons in the animal Aplysia.
+The model is particularly well-suited to describe neural bursting, which is characterized by periodic transitions between rapid oscillations in the membrane potential followed by quiescence.
+This bursting behavior is often found in neurons responsible for controlling and maintaining steady rhythms such as breathing, swimming, and digesting.
+Of the three main classes of bursting neurons (square wave bursting, parabolic bursting, and elliptic bursting), the theta model describes parabolic bursting, which is characterized by a parabolic frequency curve during each burst.